Treprostinil INHALED (Tyvaso®)

 What are important drug interactions with inhaled treprostinil (Please see package insert for full details)?

-There is potential risk when inhaled treprostinil is used with medicines used to treat systemic high blood pressure or heart problems of low systemic blood pressure and passing out (syncope).
+There is potential risk when inhaled treprostinil is used with medicines used to treat systemic high blood pressure or heart problems of low systemic blood pressure and passing out.

-Inhaled treprostinil has the potential to increase risk of bleeding, particularly in patients maintained on anticoagulants or platelet inhibitors (e.g. heparin, warfarin, clopidogrel, dabigatran).
+Inhaled treprostinil has the potential to increase risk of bleeding, particularly in patients maintained on blood thinners (e.g. heparin, warfarin, clopidogrel, dabigatran).

 No pharmacokinetic interactions have been observed in human studies of co-administration of treprostinil with either bosentan or sildenafil.